timunie/Ava-ApiTests/website/docs/M_Avalonia_Data_Converters_IValueConverter_ConvertBack.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>
+The converted value.

+## Remarks
-The converted value.This method should not throw exceptions.
+This method should not throw exceptions.
 If the value is not convertible, return a <a href="T_Avalonia_Data_BindingNotification">BindingNotification</a> in an error state.
 Any exceptions thrown will be treated as an application exception.

 ## See Also